 And so with the conspiracy of May 1999 that grafted a general onto civilian leadership, Nigerians have paid the price of untold suffering and hardship which the turncoat visited upon his people, with public outbursts so foolish, so uncharitable, and comparable only to the legendary notoriety of Idi Amin of Uganda.

 Ethnicity and Falling Education Standards in Nigeria

-Its decline to civil tyranny under Obasanjo only confirms the desperate attempts since the first coup d’etat to keep a collapsing federation together.
+Nigeria’s multiethnic composition has been stated as the single most constraining factor in the evolution of that nation state.
+Its decline to civil tyranny under successive governments only confirms the desperate attempts since the first coup d’etat to keep a collapsing federation together.

 Undoubtedly the country has the largest concentration of ethnicities in Africa numbering well over three hundred and fifty two.
-The domination by the majorities on the point of still debated numerical strength has engendered much angst in that while the bulk of revenue generated through oil exports come predominantly from so-called delta ‘minorities,’ infrastructural development from oil income is squandered on Lagos and Abuja ‘majorities.’
+The domination by the majorities on the point of still debated numerical strength has engendered such angst that while the bulk of revenue generated through oil exports come predominantly from so-called delta ‘minorities,’ infrastructural development from oil income is squandered on Lagos and Abuja ‘majorities.’

 Currently the Niger delta region is being run like pre-revolution France where, as Peacock tells, peasants gave up their land in despair and took to brigandage and smuggling (6).
 With the youths of the delta turning to terrorism and other crimes lately, armed rebellion against the state, with more organised terrorist strategies, portends grim news for the future.